Unscrupulous diner's dilemma: Experimental evidence

-Gneezy, Haruvy, and Yafe (2004) tested these results in a field experiment.
+Uri Gneezy, Ernan Haruvy, and Hadas Yafe (2004) tested these results in a field experiment.
 Groups of six diners faced different billing arrangements.
 In one arrangement the diners pay individually, in the second they split the bill evenly between themselves and in the third the meal is paid entirely by the experimenter.
 As predicted, the consumption is the smallest when the payment is individually made, the largest when the meal is free and in-between for the even split.
 In a fourth arrangement, each participant pays only one sixth of their individual meal and the experimenter pay the rest, to account for possible unselfishness and social considerations.
 There was no difference between the amount consumed by these groups and those splitting the total cost of the meal equally.
 As the private cost of increased consumption is the same for both treatments but splitting the cost imposes a burden on other group members, this indicates that participants did not take the welfare of others into account when making their choices.
 This contrasts to a large number of laboratory experiments where subjects face analytically similar choices but the context is more abstract.